DevExpress/devextreme-react/README.md

 To specify a DevExtreme React Component template, use the `Render` or `Component` suffix instead.
 If a widget has an option called `template` (e.g. Button's [template](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#template) option) the corresponding React Component properties are called `render` and `component`.

+### <a name="markup-customization-render"></a>Render

+This allows for convenient inline rendering and wrapping without the undesired remounting.

 Use a property with the `Render` suffix to specify a rendering function:
 ```jsx
 import React from 'react';